plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 {% include figure.html type="gb" class="gallery" %}
 </div>

 With those three states, you simplify a vital element of stealth gameplay: who knows where you are?
+All the soldiers all know the same thing at the same time.
+Punching enemies in the back or killing them with your silenced pistol changes nothing.
+Soldiers have no sense of the absence of other soldiers.
+They are bothered by Snake standing in front of them or making noise close to them.
+That's it.
+There's an exception for soldiers silently dying in front of them, but that's about it.

+These simple states also include all the other enemy types.
+Cameras?
+Soldiers on rails.
+Dogs?
+Melee range supercharged soldiers.
+No enemy in the game deviates from the core principles.

-With those three states, all the soldiers all know the same thing at the same time.
-If we compare to something like *Thief II*, which features no centralized alarm system, guards become personally  aware of your presence and make noise to warn other guards within earshot.
-It's incredibly complicated to implement.
+If we compare to something like *Thief II: The Metal Age*, which features no centralized alarm system, guards become personally aware of your presence and make noise to warn other guards within earshot.
+It's incredibly complicated to implement with each soldier having independent awareness of the player.
+Mechanical enemies have their own set of rules, separate from human enemies. *Thief II* is a complicated game.

+Let's look at how the simple system of *Metal Gear: Ghost Babel* is implemented.

+### Green

-Each state also allows soldiers to act differently.
-When you are undetected, soldiers have a predefined path that they follow.
+Each state allows soldiers to act differently.
+When you are undetected in the green infiltration phase, soldiers have a predefined path that they follow.
 Maybe there's a chance they fall asleep, maybe they randomly turn around but they're on a predetermined set of simple coded clauses.

-When you become detected and move to alarm, soldiers remember the last position where you were detected and head there.

-- three enemies on the board at once max.
-- simple clauses, well implemented (if Snake is at a certain distance, shoot him, if alert finishes, leave as fast as possible)
-- the enemies in Metal Gear aren't really more complex than the ghosts in Pac-Man.

-- tons of little challenges.
-Water in the sewers, cameras that go up and down, invisible lasers, dogs.
-Fucking dogs.
+In other words, that's the phase where the developers have hard coded all the interesting events.

+This is also a phase where making noise can attract the enemy soldiers.
+You can run in water or specific flooring to make noise that attracts nearby soldiers.
+Knocking on walls also attract enemies to the spot where you made the noise.
+They don't see you, so they don't trigger an alert but noise will pop a question mark above their head and send soldiers toward the noise.

+### Red

+You become visually detected by standing in front of soldiers.
+They have somewhat of a vision cone on Game Boy, but it's pretty much a straight line up to a certain distance.
+When that happens, you move to the alert phase.
+Here, soldiers are relentless, but their coded actions are fairly minimal.
+Enemies remember the last position where you were spotted and head there.
+Enemies have no knowledge of where Snake is during an alarm, only the last position where he was spotted.
+Of course, if there are enemies constantly looking at you then they always know where you are since you're always under a vision cone.
+If they get close enough to you when they spot you, they shoot you or hit you.
+Killing enemies during this phase immediately respawns another enemy that enters the screen from one of its doors.
+That's how you can discover that the game can only manage three soldiers per scren.
+Kill as many as you want, you will only ever see three enemies at the same time.
+Under this phase your job is to make sure none of the three enemies see you until the timer drops to zero.
+You then move on to evasion.

+### Yellow

+Under the yellow phase, enemies no longer roam around your last known position.
+They randomly search in the screen you're in.
+Noises attract them with a question mark once again, and once the timer for this phase hits zero, you're back in the green infiltration phase.
+Enemies quickly go back to the screen's border to disappear, or return to their designated route once you finish the phase.

+## What AI means

+After all that detailed analysis of enemy patterns, if you have one thing to remember is that those early *Metal Gear* games aren't much more complex than *Pac-Man*.
+There are more things that can change the state of the game, but nothing exceeds the complexity of a game of *Pac-Man*, down to the limited enemies on screen at the same time.
+Reading about how the four ghosts act in *Pac-Man*, it's schocking how similar it is to *Metal Gear*.
+Of course *Pac-Man* is much simpler, but the underlying logic is in the same realm of complexity, just expanded and used to achieve more complicated gameplay.
+Which explains why you can have such complex enemy interactions on Game Boy: it's not as complicated as you think, it's the way everything is arranged in phases that makes it *appear* complicated.

+When you take a step back and look at the whole game, they also break up the game into smaller events to vary the gameplay, so you never get bored.
+There is water in the sewers, sections filled with security cameras, rooms of invisible lasers, two nonsensical door puzzles, darkness that requires , poisonous gas, and very dangerous dogs.
+Since they break up the gameplay so often, you don't really have time to stop and consider the shallowness of the AI.
+It's a well made game in terms of pacing, except for the boxes level.

 ## Damn Boxes

 - the game is of its era. it has a ton of difficult puzzles that did not age well. the door one, the boxes factory.
 - the box factory doesn't work because the conveyor belt exits have no strict link with where they lead.
 It's all a jumbled mess that doesn't make logical sense.
-- you have to go through the door puzzle twice!
-- I took so long at the second puzzle a guy just came out and unlocked all the doors for me.

-- it works by chapters. probably helped a lot with development to split it like that.
-- it also saves by chapter.
-Its very frustrating.
-- i was mesmerized by the game upon its release. i loved everything it did.
+## Music

 - the music. it's great.
-- the story isn't too long, with a lot of what it does repetititve.

--

 - There is a hidden wreckage of the first Metal Gear robot-thingie [hidden in the last level](https://archive.org/details/metal-gear-solid-ghost-babel-perfect-guide/page/n79/mode/2up).

 ## Conclusion

-Once **I** was done with *Metal Gear:Ghost Babel**, I did the only sensible thing a kid with a Nintendo 64 could do: I bought the PC version of *Metal Gear Solid*.
+Once **I** was done with *Metal Gear:Ghost Babel** back in the early 2000s, I did the only sensible thing a kid without a Playstation could do: I bought the PC version of *Metal Gear Solid*.
 This version of the game is still playable today, [courtesy of GOG.com](https://www.gog.com/game/metal_gear_solid).
 It's a solid port.
 I don't remember having any issues with the game back then.
 They've adapted the Psycho Mantis fight, and you lose some graphical effects, but the game runs better and at a **much much** higher resolution.

 I liked it a lot back then, but it never felt right to play that game on a PC.
 I afterwards tried to play *Metal Gear Solid 3* two times.
 Once on PS2 and a second time on 3DS of all places.
 I could not care enough to play it.
 I recently gave a shot to *Metal Gear Solid V: The Phantom Pain*, and while I was utterly impressed by the depth of its gameplay systems, the game felt too repetitive for me.
 I guess the whole Metal Gear concept never really impressed me outside of the revival on Playstation and the Game Boy Color experiment.
-I've greatly appreciated the replay I did for this article, and recommend it.
-It's weird that it exists, and it's a whole lot of fun.
+I've greatly appreciated the replay I did for this article, and recommend it, even though its not perfect.
+It's wonderful that it exists, and it's a sort of fun no one expected to see on Game Boy Color.